-Figure 5-10 shows the external sense wiring for 1, 2, and 3φ systems.
+Figure 5-14 and Figure 5-15 show external sense wiring for 1, 2, and 3φ systems.
 There is little or no current flowing through the External Sense metering lines.
 Standard 22 AWG, 600 Volt (0.050" or 1.27mm) control wire is recommended for this application.
 Twisting the External Sense wiring is recommended and, in some cases, can improve performance.
 In noisy environments, shielding may become necessary.
 If shielded cable is used, be sure to ground the shield at one end only, to prevent the possibility of creating a ground loop.

-When wiring the External Sense Leads to a DELTA load, connect the Neutral terminal of the External Sense Terminal block to the Neutral terminal of the Output Terminal block.
+When wiring the External Sense Leads to a DELTA load (refer to Section 0), connect the Neutral terminal of the External Sense Terminal block to the Neutral terminal of the Output Terminal block.